Harlan County arrest records - Harlan Enterprise

 The following individuals were recently lodged in the Harlan County Detention Center:

-- Sandra Gross, 55, of Burlington, was arrested by Harlan County Sheriff’s Office deputies on April 22.
-She was charged with reckless driving, operation of motor vehicle while under the influence and no registration receipt;

-- Adam Caldwell, 32, of Bledsoe, was arrested by Kentucky State Police troopers on April 22.
-He was charged with fourth-degree assault (no visible injury);
+- Michael Bennett, 24, of Cumberland, was arrested by Cumberland Police Department officers on April 28.
+He was charged with second-degree disorderly conduct, third-degree criminal trespassing, possession of drug paraphernalia and contempt of court;

-- Benny Coots, 41, of Big Laurel, was arrested by Kentucky State Police troopers on April 22.
-He was charged with fourth-degree assault (minor injury);
+- Robert Craig, 56, of Pathfork, was arrested by Kentucky State Police troopers on May 4.
+He was charged with flagrant non-support.

-- Amy Duckworth, 38, of Cumberland, was arrested by Kentucky State Police troopers on April 27.
-She was charged with theft by unlawful taking (under $500).

 The above information was compiled from the Harlan County Detention Center website.
 For more information, visit www.harlandc.com and click “Current Inmates.”